daniel-llach/dw-typeahead/README.md

 **dwTypeahead** show *options* divide into *groups*, one option can be insert in many groups.

-Every **option** has a *primary text* that is the main content and a *secundary* text that is a context or specific content for that options
+Every **option** has a *primary text* that is the main content and a *secondary* text that is a context or specific content for that options

 **dwTypeahead** has its own *search sintax*: